Skip to main content

 FeatureDescription

-70+ Universal SkillsPre-built skills ship out of the box, synced via pan sync — one SKILL.md works across all AI tools
+70+ Universal SkillsPre-built skills synced via pan sync — one SKILL.md works across Claude Code, Codex, Cursor, Gemini CLI

-Multi-Tracker SupportGitHub Issues, Linear, GitLab, Rally — all from one dashboard
+Multi-Tracker SupportGitHub Issues, Linear, GitLab, Rally — all visible in one unified kanban board

-ConvoysRun parallel agents on related issues with automatic synthesis
+ConvoysRun parallel agents on related issues with automatic result synthesis

-Cost TrackingPer-issue, per-stage token costs with dashboard analytics
+Cost TrackingPer-issue, per-stage token costs with model attribution and daily rollups

 Supported Tools